SymfonyCasts/symfony7/sfcasts/outline/planning.md

 //- Make sure your website uses HTTPS... for all pages, that's the best practice now
 //- Customize the redirect after successful login form response with `_target_path`: https://symfony.com/doc/current/security/form_login.html
 //- Cover a voter with a subject, like only allowing a user to edit their own starships
+//- Cover security events, a listener that updates the last login timestamp on the user
 - Also cover a super admin voter, which is super practical for a lot of apps
-//- Cover security events, a listener that updates the last login timestamp on the user

 ## Advanced bonus topics
+- Explain `signature_properties` config option
 - OAuth 2 flow (league/OAuth2-Bundle vs knpuniversity/oauth2-client-bundle)
 - Create a reset password feature w/ `make:reset-password` command, promoting our `symfonycasts/reset-password-bundle`
 - Verify email after registration, promoting our `symfonycasts/verify-email-bundle`